What is CMMC?

 CMMC Cybersecurity Maturity Model Certification is a DoD unified cybersecurity framework intended to provide a security standard focused on reducing the exfiltration of Controlled Unclassified Information (CUI) from the defense industrial base.
 CMMC combines various cybersecurity standards and best practices from across FAR, DFARS, ITAR, NIST 800-171, etc. One focus in the drafting process is to make CMMC Level 1 compliance cost-effective for small businesses to implement.
 For more information about CMMC, read our blog,

 What Is CMMC?
-Update: Microsoft recently released their official assessment templates for CMMC in Microsoft 365 Compliance Manager.
+Update: Microsoft recently released their official CMMC Compliance Checklist.
 Check out our demo and walk through.

 CMMC is a a Real Certification